paulocheque/guides/in-review/front-end-javascript/introduction-to-test-driven-development-in-javascript/article.md

 # Conclusion

 Congrats!
-If you've read through this far, you should have a basic idea of
+If you've read through this far, you should understand

- - what unit testing is,
+ - unit testing and its benefits,
- - what the benefits of unit testing are,
+ - the ways of writing basic unit tests,
- - how to write unit tests,
- - what code coverage is, and
+ - code coverage,
- - how to run code coverage tests.
+ - running coverage tests.

-This should be enough for you to get started with test-driven development in your own projects.
+These steps should be enough for you to get started with TDD in your own projects.

-If you work on collaborative projects, especially open-source ones, I would also recommend you to read up on Continuous Integration (CI) testing.
-[Travis CI](https://travis-ci.org/) is a popular CI server that automatically runs tests after every push to GitHub, and [Coveralls](https://coveralls.io/) similarly runs code coverage tests after every push to GitHub.
+If you work on collaborative projects, especially open-source ones, I would also recommend that you read up on Continuous Integration (CI) testing.
+[Travis CI](https://travis-ci.org/) is a popular CI server that automatically runs tests after every push to GitHub, and [Coveralls](https://coveralls.io/) is a server that runs code coverage tests after every push to GitHub.

+I hope this (long) explanation elucidated the advantages of test-driven development.
 If you have any questions for me, feel free to leave a comment below.